amandasystems/oopsla-artefact/Artefact Overview.md

 After assembly (which is already done in the VM), Catra can be executed through the convenience script found in `~/catra/bin/catra`.
 There is also a `--help` command available to show options and their default values.
 Note that a directory containing benchmarks is a valid input, so `~/catra/bin/catra solve-satisfy basket` will run all benchmarks in `basket` (until the heat death of the universe as far as we have been able to tell).
 Running with a timeout (`--timeout 3000` for a 3-second timeout) is very, very recommended.

-The full set of Parikh image computation benchmarks is available in `~/deduped-benchmarks`, but also distributed separately as `deduped-benchmarks` (the folder).
+The full set of Parikh image computation benchmarks is available in `~/deduped-benchmarks`, but also distributed separately as `catra/deduped-benchmarks` (the folder).
+The subset used for the 120s experiments is available (copied) as `catra/120s-experiments.d`.

 The user name and password to the virtual machine are "vagrant".